allyharrison/Agile-Web-Dev-CITS5505/README.md

 ## Local Set-up & Deploying

-To run the project locally, first set up a `venv`, `pip` install requirements-dev and then run flask.
+To run the project locally, first set up a `venv`, then `pip install` `requirements-dev` and then run flask.

 ```sh
 python3 -m venv tmp-env